Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-structured, meeting length requirements and effectively fulfilling their intended purposes.
-The informed clues are specific and accurate, the fake clues are very effective for misdirection, and the misinformed clues could be improved for better ambiguity.
-The overall difficulty is well-balanced.
+The clues are well-structured, meet length requirements, and effectively fulfill their respective roles.
+The informed clues provide a good description of the answer, the misinformed clues create productive doubt, and the fake clues effectively misdirect.
+The overall difficulty is appropriately balanced.

 ---